sgjava/opencvmem/README.md

 ### In summary
 * Object.finalize() is evil as pointed out in various articles and the evidence I provided.
-If you want unpredictable garbage collection, thread contention and slower code then by all means use it.
+If you want native and JVM memory leaks, unpredictable garbage collection, thread contention and slower code then by all means use it.
 * Having to rely on System.gc() for garbage collection indicates poorly engineered code.
 * NetBeans profiler and Valgrind are indispensable tools for finding memory